raimuucka/ArduinoSTM32wiki/Programming-an-STM32F103C8T6-with-a-generic-"ST-Link-V2"-programmer-from-Linux.md

 The following was tested on an Ubuntu Linux (14.10) box, so your mileage may vary if you are using some other platform.
+The OpenOCD version used here was "Open On-Chip Debugger 0.9.0-dev-00401-gf3b1405 (2015-04-16-12:04)" which is fairly bleeding edge.
+Earlier versions may work, however I would suggest going for something recent.

 This is an alternative method for programming the STM32F103XXX series devices.

 You will probably find in most cases it easier to use a USB to serial converter or install the maple boot loader and use dfu-util